Adrianichthys kruyti

-Adrianichthys kruyti (the duck-billed buntingi or duckbilled buntingi) is a critically endangered species of ricefish that is endemic to Lake Poso, Sulawesi, Indonesia.
-It was discovered by Max Wilhelm Carl Weber on his Siboga Expedition to Indonesia.
+Adrianichthys kruyti (the duck-billed buntingi or duckbilled buntingi) is a critically endangered (possibly extinct) species of ricefish that is endemic to Lake Poso, Sulawesi, Indonesia.
+It was discovered by Max Carl Wilhelm Weber on his Siboga Expedition to Indonesia.

 Description

 The duck-billed buntingi is on average about 11 cm long but can grow as long as 16 cm in length.
 Despite their size they were sometimes caught by local fishermen and eaten.
 The duck-billed buntingi has 14–16 dorsal soft rays and 24–25 anal soft rays.
 Its defining characteristic, which separates Adrianichthys from all other members of the family, Adrianichthyidae, is its peculiar "duck-bill," or overhanging upper jaw.
 It has eyes that protrude above the dorsal profile of its head and are visible from below.
 It also has 14–16 rays in dorsal fin and about 75 scales in lateral rows.

 Conservation

 Some local fisherman living near Lake Poso attribute the duck-billed buntingi's dramatic decrease in population to the massive eruption of Colo Volcano on Una-Una Island in Tomini Bay in 1983.
 This is unlikely to be the case.
 Instead most scientists believe the human introduction of the predatory fishes including snakehead, Channa striata, and tilapia, Oreochromis mossambicus, most likely led to their present conservation status.